Battle of Saumur (1940): East

 Aunis farm on the flat plateau 1,800m inland of the Loire River and cliffs was the headquarters of troop leader Captain de St-Blanquat and the troop brigades ordered to protect the gap between the railway bridge at Saumur and Montsoreau and when the Wehrmacht landed on the south side of the river, the unit realised it was in an excellent position to provide a defensible position to block a German breakout and trenches were quickly dug.
 The position was equally important to the Germans who opened up with artillery from north of the river using an aircraft as a spotter plane.
 Outlying student units began to attack Wehrmacht mortar positions in the bridgehead that were firing on the farm, causing it to catch fire, suffering casualties in the process.
 French military infantry officer students from St Maixent had arrived early on 20 June and, initially ordered towards Gennes, were diverted to the eastern sector and sent into a counterattack to relieve the pressure on Aunis, with the backing of the five Hotchkiss tanks of the reserve.
 The fighting had gone on for six hours with part of the farm on fire and under artillery, mortar, and machine gun fire, with multiple assaults having been made by the Germans, each one beaten back by the students when at 1:00 pm the counterattack from the south was mounted.
 The German artillery barrage switched to the advancing students and tanks, knocking out two of the tanks.
 The remaining three tanks pulled back, but the infantry students managed to reach the farm, reinforcing the cavalry cadets.
 The farm cellar was full of wounded, a second barn caught fire, and the French decided to pull back south before they were surrounded.
 The Wehrmacht took the farm in the late afternoon.
 The Germans and their French prisoners then tended to the wounded and collected the dead of both sides that were in the fields around the farm.

 Among the French soldiers killed was the organist and composer Jehan Alain.
 He was assigned to reconnoitre the German advance on the eastern side of Saumur and encountered a group of Wehrmacht soldiers at Le Petit-Puy.
 Coming around a curve, and hearing the approaching tread of the Germans, he abandoned his motorcycle and engaged the enemy troops with his carbine, killing 16 of them before being killed himself.
 He was posthumously awarded the Croix de Guerre for his bravery.

-Further to the east, the Wehrmacht had also managed to cross the river towards Tours and were advancing south and circling behind Saumur.
+Farther to the east, the Wehrmacht had also managed to cross the river towards Tours and were advancing south and circling behind Saumur.
 A bridge at Port-Boulet which had failed to collapse when demolition explosives went off was well-defended until it was captured at midnight of 20/21 June.
 The German commander gave an order to disengage from the Saumur fight, as it was easier to bypass the town rather than continue against the stiff resistance and incur more heavy losses.